-Ninety-five percent of 12-yr-olds inside the Philippines have tooth decay or cavities.
-And cavities affect seven in 10 children in India, one-1/3 of Tanzania teens, and nearly one in every three Brazilians.
+Ninety-five percent of 12-year-olds in the Philippines have tooth decay or cavities.
+Cavities affect seven in 10 children in India, one-1/3 of Tanzania teens, and nearly one in every three Brazilians.

-These and different startling oral health information are the focal point of a two-element collection posted this week in The Lancet.
-In it, more than a dozen dentists and public health experts call for radical action to give up omitted and good-sized oral disorder.
+This startling oral health information is the focal point of a two-element collection posted this week in The Lancet.
+In it, more than a dozen dentists and public health experts call for radical action to give up omitted and good-sized oral disorders.

 The offender?